PhD Funding Opportunities 2018/19 Entry

-The studentship will critically engage with approaches to policy integration and policy mainstreaming across a range of public policy fields, including gender equality, environmental sustainability, and linguistic sustainability.
-It aims to develop a comparative analysis of efforts by sub-state governments to engage in policy integration by examining the approaches of devolved administrations in the UK and also through a selective examination of what are considered as effective policy integration initiatives in a broader European context.
+The studentship aims to develop a comparative analysis of efforts by sub-state governments to engage in policy integration by examining the approaches of devolved administrations in the UK and also through a selective examination of what are considered as effective policy integration initiatives in a broader European context.
+Consequently, it will critically engage with approaches to policy integration and policy mainstreaming across a range of public policy fields, including gender equality, environmental sustainability, and linguistic sustainability.

-The studentship will prioritise knowledge exchange, and will involve collaboration with officials from the Welsh Government and the Future Generations Commissioner for Wales.
+Knowledge exchange is important to this studentship and there will be opportunities to collaborate with officials from the Welsh Government and the Future Generations Commissioner for Wales.
 This will include the joint organisation of two workshops where findings arising from the project will be presented.

 Welsh Language skills are desirable but not essential for this studentship.

-Collaborative studentships involve liaison with a non-academic organisation, often at many key stages of the research programme.
-This studentship is offered on either a 1+3 or +3 basis and will commence in October2018.
+This studentship is offered on either a 1+3 or +3 basis and will commence in October 2018.